SKIP TO PAGE CONTENT

 Effective Fall 2005, a student will be permitted to retake up to two different courses (limited to Northeast courses only), not to exceed eight semester hours, in which he or she made a “D” or “F”, with the original grade remaining on the transcript; but not counted toward the student’s institutional GPA.
 Only the higher grade will be computed in the institutional GPA.
 A student may retake a course only once under this policy and it must be taken at Northeast.
 Some courses may not be eligible for this policy.
 Students may not retake a course in which an “F” was received as a sanction for academic misconduct.
 This Repeat Course Policy is only in effect for Northeast and may not apply at other institutions.

-After Fall 2017, effective Fall 2017, Repeated courses that are taken at Northeast Mississippi Community College are excluded at the end of each semester, leaving only the highest grade to count into the student’s GPA.
+After Fall 2017, effective Fall 2017, repeated courses that are taken at Northeast Mississippi Community College are excluded at the end of each semester, leaving only the highest grade to count in the student’s GPA.
 Courses will be marked “E” for exclusion from the GPA.
-Health Science Program Courses: DHT, MET, MLT, NUR, PNV, RCT, and RGT are not eligible for exclusion.
+Health Science Program Courses: DMS, DHT, MET, MLT, NUR, PNV, RCT, and RGT are not eligible for exclusion.

-Repeated courses are automatically excluded by Banner at the end of each semester, leaving only the highest grade to count into the student’s GPA.
+Repeated courses are automatically excluded by the student management system at the end of each semester, leaving only the highest grade to count in the student’s GPA.

 Limitation on Catalog of Record